Student-centric advice and objective recommendations

 How much does the CSS Profile application cost?

 The initial application fee for the CSS Profile is $25.
 This fee includes the cost of sending the profile to one school.
-It will cost $16 more for each additional school that the report is sent to (as detailed later in this article, fee waivers are available for those with financial need)
+It will cost $16 more for each additional school that the report is sent to.

 On the other hand, students can send their FAFSA to up to 10 schools for free.
 The CSS Profile would cost a student $169 to send to the same 10 schools.
 This amount could be a financial burden for some students and families.